emd/magnetics/README.md

 ... elsewhere:
 --------------
+(Note that the `magnetics` package depends on Tom Osborne's `data` package;
+as this is *not* hosted on PyPI, it makes for easy generic installation difficult... the below steps do work on GA's Venus cluster, however, where Tom's `data` package is already installed.)

 Change to the directory you'd like to download the source files to and retrieve the source files from github by typing